run-llama/llama-hub/llama_hub/opensearch/README.md

 ## Usage

-Here's an example usage of the ElasticsearchReader to load 100 documents.
+Here's an example usage of the OpensearchReader to load 100 documents.

 ```python
 from llama_index import download_loader